xpl/useless/README.md

 node build
 ```

-It will generate `./build/***.js` by substituting `$include` directives found in header files.
+It will generate `./build/***.js` by squashing all `require` imports into a single monolithic file.
 Produced result will undergo stripping of tests and comments, and then finally compiled using Google Closure Compiler, outputting minified result to `./build/***.min.js`

 ### no-compress option